NormB/colima-services/docs/PERFORMANCE_TUNING.md

 # Performance Tuning Guide

-Comprehensive guide for optimizing the Colima Services infrastructure for development and production workloads.
+Comprehensive guide for optimizing the DevStack Core infrastructure for development and production workloads.

 ---